-Field Description Content type or value ITEMS in the list with \n and then percent-encode the list.
-QMS PROMOTION ITEM_COUNT The number of promotions included in the QMS_PROMOTION_ITEMS field.
-Number FIELD CRITERIA DATABASEMATCH (Optional) When specified, QMS uses the value of this field as the value of the DatabaseMatch parameter in the query to the Content component, and treats it as a database restriction.
-QMS_SCOPE RULE (Optional) You can use this field with the PromotionsScope query parameter to return only promotions that match the text that you specify as the scope rule.
+Field Description Content type or value Sponsored.
+A paid advertisement.
+Hotwire.
+Promoted documents that are shown at the top of a results list for a particular keyword, but are noticeably distinct QMSUSERTYPE from the list.
+The value that QMS must return in the autn: usertype element.
+String FIELD CRITERIA DATABASEMATCH (Optional) The Content databases that this rule matches.
+If you include this field, QMS returns the promotions for this rule only if the original query includes a DatabaseMatch parameter with at least one database that matches the FIELD_CRITERIA_DATABASEMATCH .
+QMS applies this field only when the original query includes the DatabaseMatch action parameter.
+String QMS_SCOPE RULE (Optional) You can use this field with the PromotionsScope query parameter to return only promotions that match the text that you specify as the scope rule.
 This allows you to filter the list of returned promotions by user-defined criteria such as a specific department or job function.
 String list.
 Separate items in the list with a comma.
 DRECONTENT Terms to match the query text.
 String